mtorres253/mtorres253.github.io/chapt-1/index.md

 ## Step 2 Appraisal: Assess the Stress

 ### The Source: What's it About?
 What is causing you to feel stressed, anxious or worried?
 Is it a concern about something in the future, or the impact of something that already happened or a situation you are currently dealing with.
-Sometimes we are experiences multiple stresses.
+Sometimes we experience multiple stresses.

 If you are worrying about something which hasn't actually happened yet, an important place to start is by asking yourself: How like likely is it?